 The Dizziness Clinic Providers

 The Dizziness Clinic is under the direction of Rajiv Aggarwal, M.D.
 Dr. Aggarwal has extensive training and experience in the care and diagnosis of persons with dizziness conditions.
-Dr. Aggarwal coordinates treatment with Clinic technicians specializing in MRI testing and physical therapists specializing in ENG/VNG testing, Vestibular Rehabilitation, and Balance Assessment and Training.
+Dr. Aggarwal coordinates treatment with Clinic technicians specializing in MRI testing and physical therapists specializing in Vestibular Rehabilitation, and Balance Assessment and Training.

 The Dizziness Clinic Services

 Treatment for dizziness can vary from a simple adjustment of your medications to different medical, surgical and rehabilitation approaches.
-The Dizziness Clinic at the Minneapolis Clinic of Neurology offers detailed clinical evaluation, ENG/VNG and MRI testing, Vestibular Rehabilitation and Balance Assessment and Training Programs.
+The Dizziness Clinic at the Minneapolis Clinic of Neurology offers detailed clinical evaluation, MRI testing, Vestibular Rehabilitation and Balance Assessment and Training Programs.
 Conservative management using Vestibular Rehabilitation works by re-training the brain to adapt to and re-organize conflicting signals it receives related to the body’s balance and motion.
 The treatment of balance dysfunction is based on the appropriate determination of the origin of the dysfunction.
 Some patients need both vestibular rehabilitation and balance retraining, while others need just one form of therapy.